Kevin Kent: Mansfield Town

+Port Vale

 In March 1991, Kent joined Port Vale in exchange for Gary Ford and £80,000.
 He featured in 11 Second Division games at the end of the 1990–91 season, but featured just 25 times in the 1991–92 campaign, as the "Valiants" suffered relegation with a last place finish.
 He played 28 Third Division (renamed the Second Division due to the creation of the Premier League) games in the 1992–93 season; he did though play 40 games in total throughout the campaign, as he helped the Vale to win the TNT Tournament, the Football League Trophy, and to reach the play-off final.
-They beat Stockport County in the Football League Trophy Final, but lost 3–0 to West Bromwich Albion in the play-off final.
+They beat Stockport County in the Football League Trophy final, but lost 3–0 to West Bromwich Albion in the play-off final.
 Manager John Rudge ensured his side made up for their failure to win the play-offs by leading them to promotion as the division's runners-up in 1993–94.
 However, injuries soon brought Kent's career to a halt; he fractured his hand in October 1994 and his kneecap the following February and was hospitalised in May 1995 with a back injury; this final injury brought about his early retirement at the end of the 1995–96 season.
 On his retirement he became a coaching assistant at Vale Park.

 Coaching career

 Whilst at his final club, Port Vale, Kent began working as a coach at the club's Centre of Excellence from 1993 to 1996 and 2004 to 2006 under Mark Grew, Brian Horton and Martin Foyle.
 Before this he gained experience at Mansfield Town's Centre of Excellence under Ian Greaves.
 From 2005 to 2007 he worked at Stoke City's academy, before beginning a short coaching stint at Manchester United after obtaining his UEFA A Licence.
 Between 2009 and 2011 he worked as the Indonesian Football Association's National Academy Director.
-He also worked as a manager at Barclays Bank Sports Facilities and Events department between 1997 and 2009.
+He also worked as a manager at Barclays Bank Sports Facilities and Events department between 1997 and 2009 and provided commentary for BBC Radio Stoke.
+He worked on an initiative to bring former players back to Vale Park as matchday guests in 2025.